wdbo/webdocbook/docs/Troubleshooting.md

 ### Error: "An error occurred while trying to create directory 'XXX'!"

-This message means that DocBook tries to create a new directory but has not enough rights to do so in your system.
+This message means that *WebDocBook* tries to create a new directory but has not enough rights to do so in your system.
 To correct this error, just create the `XXX` directory mentioned in the error message manually and set it writable rights running: